-Decide this at the beginning so you know whether to investigate or find something better.
+- Decide this at the beginning so you know whether to read the material or find something better.

 free, online collaborative encyclopedia intended to document all of the 1.9 million living species known to science.
 It is compiled from existing databases and from contributions by experts and non-experts throughout the world.

 A freely accessible, easy-to-search, public repository of reviewed and annotated images, videos, and animations of cells from a variety of organisms, showcasing cell architecture, intracellular functionalities, and both normal and abnormal processes

 Google Scholar This link opens in a new window

 Search across disciplines and sources to locate articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities, and other web sites.

 Provides authoritative taxonomic information on plants, animals, fungi, and microbes of North America and the world.